What kind of Motorcycle is allowed?

-Sub 240cc 4 stroke motorcycles, such as Groms, Z125s, and other similar bikes are allowed at Motorsport Ranch Cresson 1.3, 1.7, Motor Speedway Resort, and COTA in the Novice group.
-Email us for permission for Intermediate groups at MSR or MSRH.
+Sub 240cc 4 stroke motorcycles, such as Groms, Z125s, and other similar bikes are allowed only at Motorsport Ranch Cresson 1.3 in the Novice group.
+Email us for permission for Intermediate groups at MSRC.

 How old do you have to be to participate?

-In addition, if you are under 18 years of age, you will need a parent or guardian to fill out and sign all required forms during check in, the day of the event.
+In addition, if you are under 18 years of age, you will need a parent or guardian to fill out and sign all required forms during check in (in person), the day of the event.

 Do I need a motorcycle license?